credo-ai/credoai_lens/docs/index.rst

 * **Lens** is the primary interface between models, data, modules and (optionally) the Credo AI Governance App.
 * **CredoModel / CredoData** are wrappers to bring models and data into the Lens Framework
 * **Modules** are tools to perform assessment-related functions on models and/or data.
-A bias assessment is a type of module.
 * **Assessments** are the connective tissue between CredoModels and CredoData and modules.
-* **Reporters** handle displaying the results of an assessment.

 Usage of Lens boils down to creating the artifacts you want to assess (CredoModel and/or CredoData), articulating the assessments you want run, how you want them to be run ("alignment") and running Lens.
 Most steps along this path